 \subsection{Obtaining different curvature matrices}

 The HBP equation yields \emph{exact} diagonal blocks $\HeCal \theta^{(1)} , \dots, \HeCal \theta^{(\ell)}$ of the full parameter Hessian.
 They can be of interest in their own right for analysis of the loss function, but are not generally suitable for second-order optimization in the sense of~\eqref{equ:NewtonUpdate}, as they need neither be PSD nor invertible.
 For application in optimization, HBP can be modified to yield semi-definite BDAs of the Hessian.
-Equation~\eqref{equ:hessianBackPropagation} again provides the foundation for this adaptation, which is closely related to the concepts of KFRA~\cite{botev2017PracticalGaussNewton}, BDA-PCH~\cite{chen2018BDAPCH}, and, under certain conditions, KFAC \cite{martens2015KFAC}.
-We briefly review them here.
+Equation~\eqref{equ:hessianBackPropagation} again provides the foundation for this adaptation, which is closely related to the concepts of KFRA~\citep{botev2017PracticalGaussNewton}, BDA-PCH~\citep{chen2018BDAPCH}, and, under certain conditions, KFAC \citep{martens2015KFAC}.
+We draw their connections by briefly reviewing them here.

 \paragraph{Generalized Gauss-Newton matrix:} The GGN emerges as the curvature matrix in the quadratic expansion of the loss function $E(z^{(\ell)})$ in terms of the network output $z^{(\ell)}$.
-It is also obtained by linearizing the network output $z^{(\ell)}(\theta, x)$ in $\theta$ before computing the loss Hessian~\cite{martens2014NaturalGradient}, and reads
+It is also obtained by linearizing the network output $z^{(\ell)}(\theta, x)$ in $\theta$ before computing the loss Hessian~\citep{martens2014NaturalGradient}, and reads

 To obtain diagonal blocks $\G(\theta^{(i)})$, the Jacobian can be unrolled by means of the chain rule for Jacobians (Supplements, Theorem \ref{the:chainRuleJacobians}) as